duaraghav8/dockershrink/README.md

 4. Gather community feedback and make dockershrink rule engine more mature.
 5. Improve LLM Prompts
 6. Add more AI analysis rules
+7. Improve code quality (not required if we decide to port code to Go)